tonytvo/blog-generator/content/blog/richer-wiser-happier-summary/index.md

 - Started Nomad Investment Partnership in 2001 and retired in 2014.
 They charged a tiny flat fee to cover expenses, then 20% of the funds profits over a 6% return hurdle.
 - Both worked at Marathon Asset Management prior to starting the firm.
-- They started in "cigar butts" but quickly graduated to a concentrated portfolio of high-quality companies held for years (average holding period was about 7 years).
+- They started in "cigar butts" but quickly graduated to a concentrated portfolio of high-quality companies held for years (the average holding period was about 7 years).
 - No shorting, no leverage, no active trading.
 - Information has a "shelf life."
 Most of it expires in a few days, weeks, or months.
 They looked for information with a long shelf life.
-- They purposely detached themselves from day-to-day market action.
-Even placed their Bloomberg terminal in the most uncomfortable location, a short corner table without a chair, to limit its use.
+They purposely detached themselves from day-to-day market action.
+To limit its use, they even placed their Bloomberg terminal in the most uncomfortable location: a short corner table without a chair.
  - "We just read annual reports until we were blue in the face and visited every company possible until we were sick of it." — Sleep
 - Questions:
   - Where will the company be in 10 or 20 years?